-Checks a table for the existence of at least one corresponding row.
+Checks for the existence of a given object.

 EXISTS (SELECT...
 FROM...
 WHERE...)